oyenamit/fat-free-firefox/README.md

 In addition, users can choose to enable **Tracking Protection** for non-private browsing windows to prevent online advertising companies from secretly gathering their private data like location, gender, age, political leanings, medical conditions, areas of interest etc. Please note that when *Tracking Protection* is enabled, some web pages may appear broken since ads that track behavior are blocked.
 Users can disable tracking protection on a per-site basis using the [Control Center](https://support.mozilla.org/en-US/kb/control-center-site-privacy-and-security-firefox) built into Firefox.

 The extension can also be used to disable features that users may find unnecessary or just plain annoying:
-1. New search behavior in location bar (introduced in Firefox 43)
+1. The "Visit example.com" and "Search with Google" entries in location bar (introduced in Firefox 43)
 2. Push Notifications by websites (introduced in Firefox 44)
 3. Pocket
 4. Firefox Hello